f8al/DNSrazzle/docs/README.md

     -n, --nmap                                        | Perform nmap scan on discovered domains

     -o OUT_DIR, --out-directory OUT_DIR               | Absolute path of directory to output reports to.
-Will be created if doesn't exist
+Will be created if it doesn't exist

-    -r, --recon                                       | Create dnsrecon report on discovered domains.
+    -r, --recon                                       | Create DNSRecon report on discovered domains.

     -t THREADS, --threads THREADS                     | Number of threads to use in permutation checks, reverse lookups, forward lookups, brute force and SRV record enumeration.

     --tld FILE                                        | Path to TLD dictionary file.

-    -u STRING, --useragent STRING                     | User-Agent STRING to send with HTTP requests (default: Mozilla/5.0 dnsrazzle/0.1.0)
+    -u STRING, --useragent STRING                     | User-Agent STRING to send with HTTP requests (default: Mozilla/5.0 DNSRazzle/0.1.0)

     --debug                                           | Print debug messages

 ## Output
-Upon successful execution of a base run without dnsrecon reports or nmap runs, there will be a folder and 2 files output,
+Upon successful execution of a base run without DNSrecon reports or nmap runs, there will be a folder and 2 files output,
 - screenshots - contains the screenshots of the discovered domains
   - screenshots/originals - contains the screenshots of the original reference domain
 - discovered-domains.csv - CSV file containing all of the discovered domains as well as all of the discovered information about them
 - domain_similarity.csv - CSV file containing the domain name and the similarity score

 ## Known Compatibility Issues
-As of version 1.5.3, thereare no known incompatibilities with Apple silicon.
+As of version 1.5.3, there are no known incompatibilities with Apple silicon.
 All utilized libraries now have pip installable ARM64 wheels or have compatible setup.py instruction sets